kaazing/universal-client/javascript/AngularJSClient.md

                 });
             });			...
 			```
-		_The reason for different Bower and NPM implementation is the difference in path for the packages installed via one or another._
+		_The reason for different Bower and NPM implementations is the difference in path of the dependent packages installed via one or another._

 		- Due to certain limitations, RequireJS cannot download Kaazing JMSClient.js library - hence it has to be included in the \<head\> section
 - Instantiate required Client Facade Library that will interact with necessary Kaazing Javascript Client Libraries